Rob Roy (1995 film): Historical accuracy

-MacGregor had business dealings with Montrose for 10 years before the loan of £1000 went missing.
-The character of Cunningham is fictional.
-Details of Rob Roy's life are a mix of fact and legend.
-According to one amateur British historian, the film portrays Rob Roy "in the most sympathetic light possible".
+Details of Rob Roy's life are a mix of fact and legend, and according to one historian, the film portrays Rob Roy "in the most sympathetic light possible".
+Not all of the events shown in the film were real.
+The narration covers approximately the years 1712 to 1722; nevertheless the uprisings of 1715 and 1719 were not depicted in the film.

+MacGregor had business dealings with Montrose for ten years before the loan of £1000 went missing.
 Though called the Marquess of Montrose, James Graham, 4th Marquess of Montrose had already been elevated to Duke of Montrose at this point in history.
 He was raised to the dukedom as a reward for his support for the Act of Union, whilst being Lord President of the Scottish Privy Council.

-Not all of the events shown in the film were real.
-The narration covers approximately the years 1712 to 1722, nevertheless the uprisings of 1715 and 1719 were not depicted in the film.
+The character of Cunningham is fictional, though certainly based upon Henry Cunningham Esq. of Boquhan, described by Sir Walter Scott as a "daring character with an affectation of delicacy of address and manners amounting to foppery," who nonetheless seized a sword and "rushed on the outlaw with such unexpected fury that he fairly drove him off the field."

+The uniforms of the Scottish soldiers derive from an era after the story told.
+At that time the coattails were longer in size and had not yet been turned back.
+The regiments were not numbered until 1751, but in the movie the backs of the mitre caps of the grenadiers show clearly the number 49 (for the 49th Regiment of Foot).
+However, this regiment was only put up in 1743, long after the story described.

 Release

 Box office

 United Artists gave Rob Roy a limited release in the United States and Canada on April 7, 1995, and the film grossed $2,023,272 from 133 theaters for the weekend.
 Five days later it expanded to 1,521 theaters and grossed $7,190,047 for the weekend, ranking number 2 at the US box office behind Bad Boys.
 Rob Roy's widest release during its theatrical run was 1,885 theaters, and the film grossed $31,596,911 in the United States and Canada.
 Internationally it grossed $27.1 million for a worldwide total of $58.7 million.
+In the United Kingdom, the film was released by United International Pictures on May 19, 1995.
+It opened on 33 screens in Scotland, where it grossed £126,389 in its opening weekend, and also at the Odeon Leicester Square in London, where it grossed £42,410 to place fourth at the London box office.
+It also opened at one screen in Dublin, and the combined gross of £178,225 ranked it eighth at the UK box office for the weekend.
+The following weekend it expanded nationwide and reached number one with a gross of £711,111.